 The RCI Group and its affiliates have been developing, acquiring and managing residential and commercial real estate since the early 1970’s.
 During that period, the RCI Group has acquired, managed and in some cases sold over 11,290 apartment units, 1.9 million square feet of retail, office & commercial buildings and developed over 16 marina locations with over 2,095 boat slips together with appropriate related ancillary services.
 As a result of its diverse experience, the RCI Group is highly regarded for its ability to develop strategic waterfront destinations, tailored to fit and address the needs of the adjacent upland communities.
 The RCI Group created Bridgeport Landing Development (BLD) as the entity to manage the Bridgeport project.

 The RCI Group and BLD are supporting Steelpointe Harbor with additional adjacent harbor side development, funding for affordable housing, community philanthropy, and other local neighborhood community engagement projects.
 Through its staff and representatives, BLD is active in the community and fully engaged with local initiatives.

 Since acquiring the 52 acres for the Steelpointe Harbor Project, the RCI group has acquired an additional 48 acres on the Eastern Side of Bridgeport Harbor.
-Bridgeport Boat works will open in 2018.
-It is a full service shipyard that will complement the Marina on Steelpointe, service the marine industry, and provide local jobs.
+Bridgeport Boat works opened in 2018.
+This full service shipyard complements the Marina on Steelpointe by attracting the marine industry, and providing local jobs.

 Future plans for additional harbor side development include the development of a world class 1.4 million square foot tourism destination in partnership with MGM International.